adobrusky/store-crud/README.md

 ```
 pip install Flask SQLAlchemy mysql-connector
 ```
+5. Depending on how you set up the database's connection information, you may have to modify line 45 in `installer\installer.py` and line 11 in `main.py`.
+    - By default: authority="localhost", port=3306, database_name="store", username="root", password=""
-5. Make sure the SQL server is turned on in XAMPP.
-Take note of the port (it should be 3306 by default).
-6. Open the shell of the SQL server and connect to it with `mysql -u root`
+6. Make sure the SQL server is turned on in XAMPP.
+Open the shell of the SQL server and connect to it with `mysql -u root` (or your username)
 7. Create a new database: `CREATE DATABASE store`
-8. Depending on how you set up the database's connection information, you may have to modify line 45 in `installer\installer.py` and line 11 in `main.py`.
-    - By default: authority="localhost", port=3306, database_name="store", username="root", password=""
-9. To run the database installer (this will parse the files in the `data` directory and upload them to the database):
+8. To run the database installer (this will parse the files in the `data` directory and upload them to the database):
 ```
 cd .\installer\
 python .\installer.py
 ```
-10. Enter your username (default is "root") and password (default is "").
+9. Enter your username (default is "root") and password (default is "").
 If the database installs successfully you should see
 ```
 Please enter a username:
 root